If you’ve never traded with option order flow or dark pool prints before, you’ve been trading blindly.

 Below are some key definitions to help you interpret the flow:

-Top Positions: a contract where the contract size is greater than open interest on its own.
-The size text is highlighted in blue for these orders.
+A contract where the contract size is greater than open interest on its own.
+The size text for these orders is highlighted in blue.

-If a trade was executed Above Ask, this implies that the buyer was very bullish on the trade and willing to pay extra to make sure he/she can enter it.
+If a trade was executed Above Ask, the buyer was very bullish on the trade and willing to pay extra to ensure he/she could enter it.

 You could also view this as "aggressively" entering the position.